Arc de Triomphe#12 in Best Things To Do in Paris

 Aside from admiring the arch, visitors can climb to the top and take in the Parisian panorama.
 Most visitors are wowed by the immense size of the structure and recommend ascending to the top for the spectacular Paris views.
 Visitors caution that you'll have to wait in line to get to the top and the climb, which is made up of hundreds of stairs, can be a serious workout.
 Others strongly cautioned against trying to cross the street to get to the Arc.
 Instead, take the underground tunnel near the metro that leads directly to the base of the structure.

 The interior of the arch and the viewing deck is open every day from 10 a.m. to 10:30 or 11 p.m., depending on the season.
 You can admire the arch from the outside for free, but climbing to the top will cost 8 euros ($8.94) for anyone older than 17.
-Métro lines 1, 2 and 6, as well as the RER A train, servce the Charles de Gaulle - Étoile station at the attraction.
-To learn more, visit the Arc de Triomphe website.
+Children 17 years and younger can enter the arch for free and those between the ages of 18 and 25 can enjoy a discounted entry fee of 5 euros ($5.59).
+The closest metro station is Charles de Gaulle Étoile, which service lines 1, 2 and 6 as well as RER A. To learn more, visit the Arc de Triomphe website.

 More Best Things To Do in Paris

 #1 Notre-Dame Cathedral (Cathedrale de Notre Dame de Paris)

 Note that the cathedral sustained significant damage as a result of a fire on April 15, 2019.
 Its wooden roof and spire collapsed during the fire.
 It remains closed until further notice.